bitquence/inception/README.md

 	- `mariadb_root_password`
 	- `wordpress_admin_password`
 	- `wordpress_user_password`
-2. Optionally add a certificate for nginx to use while processing https requests.
+2. Optionally, add a certificate for nginx to use while processing https requests.
 If one is not provided, `make` will generate one automatically using `openssl`.
 2. Run the `make [up]` command.

 ### Rebuild all containers and make them go online